 Skill Level: Some Experience Needed

 Get your hands dirty and create some exciting new clay artwork.
-Spring is coming – how about some garden markers or flower pockets?
-Or maybe create a tray or bowl for a special occasion?
 Join us for an evening or two.
 There are no special projects planned for these open studio sessions, but Wendy and others in attendance are always happy to help you navigate the best building methods to achieve your clay goals.
 Some clay experience is helpful, but everyone is welcome.
 Sign up for as many days as you’d like or pay as you go.

 REGISTER NOW.
 Maximum Participants: 10